Design Patent Enforcement: Best Practices, Due Diligence Considerations, Strategies During Prosecution, and Maximizing Damages

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will guide patent counsel on the enforcement of design patent rights.
+This CLE course will guide patent counsel on the enforcement of design patent rights.
 The panel will examine the key considerations involved in determining whether to sue when there is an alleged infringement.
 The panel will also offer strategic guidance for enforcement, things to consider during prosecution of a design application, and how to avoid common mistakes when enforcing design patent rights.

 - Deciding to sue

 - Whether, when, and where should a suit be filed

 - Best practices for enforcing design patent rights

 - Tips for avoiding common errors

 - Maximizing the recovery of total profit damages

 The panel will review these and other high profile issues: